Comparison of desktop application launchers

 An application launcher is a computer program that helps a user to locate and start other computer programs.
 An application launcher provides shortcuts to computer programs, and stores the shortcuts in one place so they are easier to find.

-In the comparison of desktop application launchers that follows, each section is devoted to a different desktop environment.
+In the comparison of desktop application launchers below, each section treats a different desktop environment.

 Windows

 These desktop application launchers work with Microsoft Windows operating systems only.